Satisfying the most demanding requirements, even in series

 TOP Cleave cutting optics

-The TOP Cleave focusing optics are processing optics for quickly cutting transparent materials such as glass or sapphire.
+The TOP Cleave-2 focusing optics are processing optics for high-dynamic cutting of transparent materials, such as glass or sapphire.

 TOP Weld processing optics